drfoehn/imagesorter/ReadMe.md

-# Images Sorter
+# Image/Video Sorter

-This script may be used as standalone or as Docker image on a QNAP system (ContainerStation)
+This script may be used as standalone.
+A Docker-file is included which should be working - not tested yet.

 ### What it does:
 It scrolls through the specified INPUT_DIR and: